YottaDB/YDBDoc/GTMMessageRecovery/errors.rst

 TRIGLOADFAIL, MUPIP TRIGGER or $ZTRIGGER operation failed.
 Failure code: xxxx

-Trigger/Run Time Error: This indicates that a trigger install (using $ZTRIGGER() or MUPIP TRIGGER) encountered a database problem when it attempted to update a global variable. xxxx contains the failure codes for the four attempts as documented in section R2 of the Maintaining Database Integrity chapter in the Administration and Operations Guide.
+Trigger/Run Time Error: This indicates that a trigger install (using $ZTRIGGER() or MUPIP TRIGGER) encountered a database problem when it attempted to update a global variable. xxxx contains the failure codes for the four attempts as documented in section R2 of the `Maintaining Database Integrity chapter in the Administration and Operations Guide <https://docs.yottadb.com/AdminOpsGuide/integrity.html>`_.
 It is very likely that the database may have integrity errors or that the process-private data structures are corrupted.

 Action: Report this database error to the group responsible for database integrity at your operation